Are you sometimes overwhelmed with self-doubt?

-So we do we do about it?
+So how do we fix it?

-Imagine you’re encouraging a loved one who’s in the same situation as yourself and replace the chastisement with reassurance and praise.
+Imagine you’re encouraging a loved one who’s in the same situation as yourself and replace chastisement with reassurance and praise.

-Use words like, “You can figure it out… Don’t give up… Keep trying…You can rock this…You’re smart and capable…”
+Use words like, “You can figure it out… Don’t give up… Keep trying…You can do this…You’re smart…you’re capable…”

-And if you’re angry, take a few seconds to calm down.
+If you’re angry, take a few seconds to calm down.
 Just as a parent does before he disciplines his child.